joeytwiddle/jsh/README.md

     cd <partial_path>   autocompletes partial matches (or displays when multiple matches) h [<pattern>]       provides fast searching of history

-## Scripts for composing shell commands, on the command-line or when writing other scripts.
+## Scripts for composing shell commands

+For use on the command-line or when writing actual scripts.
 Most of the following read from standard in:

     | withalldo <cmd...>
     | foreachdo <cmd...>
     | dog <target_file>       atomic write, does not clobber until the end, safe to use after cat!
-    | striptermchars          get rid of ANSI color codes
+    | striptermchars          remove ANSI color codes
     | trimempty
-    | removeduplicatelines
+    | removeduplicatelines    and removeduplicatelinespo to preserve order
-    | dirsonly                simple list filters
+    | dirsonly                simple filters for lists of paths
     | filesonly
     | prependeachline <txt_to_prepend>
     | takecols <column_numbers...>       Like cut but no params to remember!